| Artist's rendition of the holy throne of God as John saw it |

 Another aspect of holiness is to lead a quiet life, to behave properly, and to avoid carousing.
 The apostle Paul wrote, “Let us behave properly as in the day, not in carousing and drunkenness, not in sexual promiscuity and sensuality, not in strife and jealousy.”
 (Rom 13:13)

 The word carousing comes from the Greek word komos, which means carousal, reveling, or rioting.
 According to Matthew Henry, “Reveling is excess in feed, nocturnal riotings in eating, drinking, dancing, singing, chambering and wantonness.
 The Syriac version renders it, זמרא, ‘lascivious singing’; and the Arabic version, ‘songs’ which are a part of the nightly revels: and such like which are of the same nature and kind.”
-To put it in modern terms, reveling is jamming to worldly music, nighttime dancing, partying, “kicking,” singing lascivious songs, “rocking,” letting loose, etc. It means to make a racket, make whoopie, make merry, make happy, whoop it up, jollify, wassail, or “kick” it up.
+To put it in modern terms, reveling is jamming to worldly music, nighttime dancing, partying, “kicking,” singing lascivious songs, “rocking,” letting loose, etc. It means to make a racket, make whoopie, make merry, make happy, whoop it up, jollify, wassail, “kick” it up, or participate in orgies.

 Don’t love the world